stepnem/draft-ietf-dnsop-generalized-notify/draft-thomassen-dnsop-generalized-dns-notify.md

 large number of child delegations, scanning for CDS and CSYNC records is rather slow (as in infrequent).

-Another use case is for so-called “multi-signer” setups where there are multiple, semi-independent, “signers” that each sign the same zone, but with individual sets of keys.
-One requirement for multi-signer setups to work is the ability to insert additional DNSKEY records in each signer’s version of the zone.
+Another use case is for so-called "multi-signer" setups where there are multiple, semi-independent, "signers" that each sign the same zone, but with individual sets of keys.
+One requirement for multi-signer setups to work is the ability to insert additional DNSKEY records in each signer's version of the zone.
 (This is not the only multi-signer requirement, but it is the one that matters here.)
 The problem here is that modern signers will commonly roll DNSSEC Zone Signing Keys automatically and without informing anyone,